segmentio/action-destinations/CONTRIBUTING.md

 ## Provide integration metadata for the catalog

-Send the following information to EMAIL ADDRESS:
+Send the following information to partner-support@segment.com:

-- **Name:** Name of integration
+- **Name:** _Name of integration_
-- **Description:** Brief description of your integration, up to ~500 characters.
+- **Description:** _Brief description of your integration, up to ~500 characters.
 Descriptions can include formatted text and lists.
-Optionally, you can include up to two images, such as screenshots, with or without captions.
+Optionally, you can include up to two images, such as screenshots, with or without captions._
-- **Website:** Website for your company or product, for example https://amplitude.com
+- **Website:** _Website for your company or product, for example https://amplitude.com_
-- **Categories:** Select a primary and (optional) secondary category where your integration will appear in the catalog.
+- **Categories:** _Select a primary and (optional) secondary category where your integration will appear in the catalog._
   - Choose from: A/B Testing, Advertising, Analytics, Attribution, CRM, Customer Success, Deep Linking, Email Marketing, Enrichment, Feature Flagging, Heatmaps & Recordings, Livechat, Marketing Automation, Performance Monitoring, Personalization, Raw Data, Referrals, Security & Fraud, SMS & Push Notifications, Surveys, Tag Managers, Video
-- **Logo:** Your logo includes the name of your company.
+- **Logo:** _Your logo includes the name of your company.
 A horizontal lockup is best.
-File type must be SVG.
+File type must be SVG._
-- **Mark:** Your mark is square and does not include the name of your company.
-File type must be SVG.
+- **Mark:** _Your mark is square and does not include the name of your company.
+File type must be SVG._

 ## Release to Private Beta for customer testing